2002 San Diego Chargers season: Week 12: at Miami Dolphins

-Brees' first pass attempt of the game was intercepted, leading to a short Dolphins field goal after the Charger defense mounted a goal line stand.
+Brees' first pass attempt of the game was intercepted by Zach Thomas, leading to a short Dolphins field goal after the Charger defense mounted a goal line stand.
 Christie tied the score on the next drive, but Miami took control with touchdowns on their next two drives.
 Following a missed 42-yard kick from Christie, the Dolphins added a field goal for their fourth score in four possessions, and a 20–3 halftime lead.
 With the Chargers managing only 3 first downs and 43 yards over their five-second half possessions, Miami won with ease.

 The Dolphins dominated in several statistical areas.
 They outgained the Chargers by 413 yards of offense to 144, and controlled the clock for nearly 36 minutes with a running attack that gained 222 yards on 44 carries.